 Alain manages the lab work and staff and is a driving force for Vaiomer technology development projects.

-- PharmD, Ph.D in molecular pharmacology from the Université Paul Sabatier-Toulouse, France
+- Ph.D in molecular pharmacology from the Université Paul Sabatier-Toulouse, France

-- 3-year postdoc at McGill University (Canada) – parasitology laboratory – where he set up the qPCR quantification technical platform, followed by a 1-year postdoc at Claudius Regaud Cancer Centre (France) on metastatic melanoma
+- 3-year postdoc at McGill University (Canada) at the parasitology institute where he set up the qPCR quantitation technical platform, followed by a 1-year postdoc at the Claudius Regaud Cancer Centre (France) on metastatic melanoma

-- 4 years at the Toulouse genomic platform (Get-PlaGe) where he was responsible for long fragment sequencing projects on PacBio’s RSII and ONT, new application developments with Illumina sequencing and matrix qPCR projects with microfluidic technology,
+- 4 years at the Toulouse genomic platform (Get-PlaGe) where he was responsible for long fragment sequencing projects on PacBio RSII and ONT platforms, new application developments with Illumina sequencing technologies and matrix qPCR projects with the microfluidic technology

-- He developed strong capabilities in data analytics and statistics to support decision making process
+- Strong capabilities in data analytics and statistics to support decision making process

 - Alain joined Vaiomer in 2018 as Lab Manager